Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- /11/2014
+	- Modified vanilla scoreboard to make it usable at low resolutions.
+It will automatically scroll to your position if you are in RR or in a team.
+You can use the mousewheel, home/end/pgup/pgdn or click and drag to scroll.

 - 31/10/2014
 	- Updated for Build 270.
 	- Added team average Hive skill to the scoreboard.
 Off by default.
 Servers can enable it by typing "sv_plus showavgteamskill true" in console or modifying NS2PlusServerConfig.json.